 Have the person use the restroom and then lie face down on a bed or massage table.
 If we have a sick child, we do this where they can fall asleep afterwards and not be disturbed.
 For young children, the elderly or those with fragile health, the choice of oils must be contemplated with discernment for the need and the person receiving the massage.

-- Start with STRENGTH blend.
-(This blend is already diluted.)
+- Start with Strength blend.

 - Using one oil at a time, apply up the "spine" of each foot (arch) in this order: